Adonai Child Development Centre

 A History Of Hope:

 The Adonai Child Development Center was founded in 2005 by Pastor Aloysious Luswata and his wife Abby.
 Pastor Luswata heads the Namugoga Victors Church, an evangelical church in Namugoga, a village of about 1,000 people in Wakiso District Uganda.
-The church was founded in 1992 with few resources but the determination of its Pastor and his passion for service to God and people.
+The church was founded in 1992 with few resources except the determination of its Pastor and his passion for service to God and people.
 The Congregation today consists of about 100 families.

 Pastor and Abby started small, taking in children into their own home who would otherwise be on the street.
 And though the Church had little – its only structure, a temporary one of mud and thatch – it lent support to the opening of a small community school in 1997.

 The Church was on stronger footing, the temporary structure, which had collapsed during a service in 2000, was replaced with a permanent one.
 The earlier attempt had also left them with a humble but usable structure in which to begin teaching.
 Starting with more students also meant that there were more who could afford school fees.

 The school started with 105 students in pre-school through P3.
-They grew to 270 students at the beginning of 2012.
-Although about 40% of its students can afford the modest school fees of 90,000 UGX (approximately $US38 or £24) per year, the school receives additional support from the church and a few private donors.
+They grew to 270 students at the beginning of 2012 and to close to 350 today.
+Although about 40% of its students can afford the modest school fees of 90,000 UGX (approximately $US30 or £20) per year, the school receives additional support from the church and a few private donors.

-In 2006 a donor in the UK provided 50 m UGX (about $US24,000 or £13,000) for the purchase of a 1.8 acre plot of land to build a home for orphans who could not be accommodated with relatives and families in the village.
+In 2006 a donor in the UK provided 50 m UGX (then about $US24,000 or £13,000) for the purchase of a 1.8 acre plot of land to build a home for orphans who could not be accommodated with relatives and families in the village.
 In addition, three local benefactors provided a 15 m UGX interest free loan, the final amount to secure the land the Centre now occupies.
 In 2007, with local support from the community, a substantial discount from the builder and a small community development grant, the current home was built with a capacity of 20 children.

 In 2008, understanding the importance of the community's economic well being to the future of its children, Adonai began to experiment with programs to develop opportunities for Namugoga families.
 Programs offering livestock to families for their own health and to generate cash have already had an impact on some families.
-Today families in the village have some 70 pigs from the original gift from Adonai.
+Today families in the village have some 100 pigs from the original gift from Adonai.
 (The organization itself tends 550 chickens and 13 dairy goats.)